zimmski/tavor/README.md

 ### <a name="binary-general"></a>General options

-The Tavor binary provides different kinds of general options which are informative or apply to all commands.
-Besides the `--format-file` general format option the following options are noteworthy:
+The Tavor binary provides different kinds of general options.
+These are informative or may be applied to other commands.
+Besides the `--format-file` general format option the following are noteworthy:

 - **--max-repeat** sets the maximum repetition of loops and repeating tokens.
 If not set, the default value (currently 2) is used.
-0, meaning no maximum repetition, is currently now allowed because of the limitation mentioned [here](#unrolling).
+0, meaning no maximum repetition, is currently not allowed because of the limitation mentioned in the [unrolling section](#unrolling).
 - **--seed** defines the seed for all random generators.
 If not set, a random value will be chosen.
-This argument makes the execution of every Tavor command deterministic.
-Meaning that a result or failure can be replayed with the same `--seed` argument and given the same arguments and Tavor version.
+This argument makes the execution of every command deterministic.
+Meaning that a result or failure can be reproduced with the same `--seed` argument, the same arguments and Tavor version.
 - **--verbose** switches Tavor into verbose mode which prints additional information, like the used seed, to STDERR.

 Please have a look at the help for more options and descriptions: